Getting to know Montreal Canadiens 62nd overall pick Lane Hutson

 Hutson is not going to be a contributor on the Canadiens' blue line this season.
 Instead, he will take his talents to Boston University, where he will team up with another Habs second-round selection and USNTDP graduate, physical winger Luke Tuch.

 That Montreal now gets to thoroughly watch and closely develop a player with such attractive skills as Hutson for four years can turn out to be crucial, since his game is certainly due some overall refinement.
 The fact remains, however, that the Canadiens were able to add an undersized, but offensively tantalizing American with high character to their ranks.
-Considering how it turned out the last time the team made such a selection, I think we should all be pretty excited about this.
+Considering how it turned out when the team made such a selection in 2019, I think we should all be pretty excited about this.

 Loading comments...